auli-aziz/auli-aziz/README.md

 <h3>About Me</h3>
 A computer engineering major who's more interested in higher level programming despite my degree being "lower-level".
-Besides getting a strong knowledge of computer networks from computer engineering, I'm also confident in my ability to make applications such as websites and mobile applications.
+Besides getting a strong knowledge of computer networks from computer engineering, I'm also confident in my ability to make some meaningful applications such as websites and mobile apps.
 I am generally more interested toward projects in software engineering (Web Dev, Mobile Dev, Game Dev) and artificial intelligence.
 Let's collaborate and ace some projects!

 <h2 align="left">🤓 Tech Stack</h2>